mymaestro/AllanaCrusis/README.md

 AllanaCrusis provides librarians with a centralized hub to manage their entire sheet music library - from maintaining digital catalogs and inventories to seamlessly distributing parts to performers.
 With powerful organizational tools and automated workflows, Allanacrusis ensures that every score, every part, and every logistical detail is ready to go before the first rehearsal.

-By taking the pain out of pre-performance prep, Allanacrusis empowers librarians to be true "Alla" - or "before the anacrusis" - maestros, freeing them up to focus on supporting the ensemble's artistic vision.
-With Allanacrusis as their ally, librarians can confidently lead their organizations from the proverbial backstage, ensuring a virtuosic performance from the first measure to the final bar line.

 From managing sprawling sheet music libraries to coordinating digital distribution, AllanaCrusis is the indispensable toolset for modern orchestra and band librarians.
 Experience the power of comprehensive musical preparation with AllanaCrusis.

 ## 🎵 Overview

-The musicLibraryDB is a sophisticated music library management system that helps music organizations:
+The AllanaCrusis is a sophisticated music library management system that helps music organizations:

 ### Features You Will Love
 - **No more spreadsheets:** Catalog your entire music library, including compositions, parts, concerts, and recordings, in one organized, searchable system.